kaustubhk24/blog-portfolio/blog/2020-10-24-how-to-install-lamp-stack-on-digitalocean-ubuntu-20-04.md

 ## Installing PhpMyAdmin

-Like other software we installed.
-PHP My admin is also has similar and tricky installation
+Like other software we installed. php My admin is also has similar and tricky installation

 ```cmd title="cmd"
 $ apt install phpmyadmin